burstack/skyfarms/README.md

 > +It´s appreciated if you send in a wireframe or mockup, to the team, before you proceed with coding, just to get the thumbs up and be granted with access to SkyFarms GIT repository.

 > +SkyFarms is an open source community!
-It means you have the freedome to take on any of our challenges.
+It means you have the freedom to take on any of our challenges.
 But!
-You can, also contribute, code against hunger, you are then a member in our growing community.
+You can also contribute your code for crops, you are then a member in our growing community.
 Why not do both challenges and contributions?
 Take part in new projects, suggest your own project.
 Start a team for your project..
 We are doing the grassroots movement!

 ## Installing